TrimbleSolutionsCorporation/VSSonarQubeExtension/README.md

 This is a Extension for Visual Studio to interact wiht SonarQube (TM).

 # Installation
-Use the Visual Studio Extension Manager and search for VSSonarExtension, Visual Studio 2012, 2013 and 2015 are supported.
+Use the Visual Studio Extension Manager and search for VSSonarExtension, Visual Studio 2012, 2013, 2015 and 2017 are supported.

+# Alternatives
+SonarLint is the official extension provided by SonarSource.
+It support C# and VB.Net.

+# Why this extension
+There are several reasons why we use this extension, first this extension existed before SonarLint and it has been maitained since its inception.
+Currently it provides some features that SonarLint does not provide so we will continue its support until we find there is use for it.

+Now the features that are provided:
+- it supports C++ open source plugin, https://github.com/SonarOpenCommunity/sonar-cxx.
+This is a free alternative to the official c++ plugin provided by SonarSource.
+- Its less invasive then SonarLint, in our context we have to handle multiple solutions that share a similar quality profile,   s

 # Getting Started
 All information on configuration and usage will be found in the wiki pages.
 [Home](https://github.com/TeklaCorp/VSSonarQubeExtension/wiki)